 Addiction is often referred to as a family disease, due to the way it negatively impacts the addicted person’s loved one.
 This impact can be acutely felt within the landscape of a marriage.

-Excessive drug abuse within a marriage may lead to maladaptive and hurtful behaviors, potentially creating a dysfunctional marriage and unstable home environment.
+Excessive drug use within a marriage may lead to maladaptive and hurtful behaviors, potentially creating a dysfunctional marriage and unstable home environment.

 - destroy trust and create a cycle of blame and shame